 Air Force - ROTC

 The Air Force Reserve Officer Training Corps (AFROTC) program is offered to Liberty University students through the University of Virginia and affords students the opportunity to receive officer training for the United States Air and Space Forces while completing undergraduate studies.
-AFROTC is the largest of three programs available through the Department of the Air Force to earn a commission and serve as an officer in the United States Air and Space Forces.
+All academics and professional military training are conducted at Liberty University.

 AFROTC offers commissioning opportunities for undergraduate students.
 The 4-year program is designed for students who join during their first year of college.
 Students take all four years of Aerospace Studies classes and attend a 2-week summer field training encampment at an Air Force base between their second and third years in the program.